Mcelest19/simple-js-app/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> Add a link to your deployed project.

 - [Live Demo Link](https://mcelest19.github.io/simple-js-app/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.

 👤 **Marina Celestino**